Multi Scale Identity-Preserving Image-to-Image Translation Network for Low-Resolution Face Recognition: Experiments and Results

 \section{Experiments and Results}

-After training, we selected two different data sets for testing the performance of our model in low-resolution face recognition tasks.
-The first data set was AR \cite{Martinez1998} which is a controlled data set and the faces are not low resolution by their nature.
-SCface \cite{Grgic2011} was the second data set that we conducted our experiments on.
+After training, we picked out three different data sets for testing the performance of our model in low-resolution face recognition tasks.
+The first data set was AR \cite{Martinez1998} which is a controlled data set and the faces are not low-resolution by their nature.
+The second data set we chose was LFW \cite{huang2008labeled} which is more challenging and has a lot of variations.
+SCface \cite{Grgic2011} was the third data set that we conducted our experiments on.
 The faces in this data set are captured from surveillance cameras with various distances and qualities.
 The distribution of this data set differs from our training set and the other test set.
-The images in this data set are naturally low resolution.
+The images in this data set are naturally low-resolution.